✅ This post was reviewed and corrected as part of the 2025 Historical Accuracy Update.

 (Report from a reliable civilian source)

-December 23, 1944: First German spearhead composed of 15 camouflaged Mark VI-2 Tiger tanks, 30 reconnaissance cars, about 100 half-tracks, trucks and jeeps, passed through the town from 0900 to 1100, going in the direction of Havrenne (P-2181).
+December 23, 1944: First German spearhead composed of 15 camouflaged Mark VI-2 Tiger tanks, 30 reconnaissance cars, about 100 half-tracks, trucks and jeeps, passed through the town from 0900 to 1100, going in the direction of Havrenne (Belgium).
 Many of the men were dressed in American uniforms with armored combat hats.
 About 1/3 of the spearhead consisted of American vehicles.

 December 24, 1944: Convoy consisting of trucks loaded with Wehrmacht infantry, and about 25 105-MM Guns on wooden wheels pass through the town going West.
 Troops were Alsatian, Polish, and Czech origin.
 None of the vehicles were American.
 The Germans on the other hand had plenty of captured American rations.
 3 tanks stopped in the town for repairs.